 We recommend a minimum of 3 sessions to successfully create a daily practice that will help you achieve your goals.
 The first session is 1.5 hours.
 Additional sessions are 60 minutes.
 Discount packages are available.

-Lorraine (Lorrie) Jacobsohn RN, MSN (Masters of Science in Nursing), PMHCNS-BC (Psychiatric and Mental Health Clinical Nurse Specialist – Board Certified), Advanced Practice Holistic Nurse, C-IAYT, E-RYT 500, Co-Director of TriYoga Boston Yoga Therapy Teacher Training.
+Lośīnī (Lorrie) Jacobsohn RN, MSN, Psychiatric and Mental Health Clinical Nurse Specialist, Advanced Practice Holistic Nurse, Advanced Practice Addictions Nurse, C-IAYT, E-RYT 500 Certified TriYoga Teacher.
 Lorrie is a Psychiatric Clinical Nurse Specialist with expertise in Trauma, Sudden Bereavement, Sexual Assault and Domestic Violence.

-Brahmi (Beth Gold-Bernstein), Director TriYoga Boston, C-IAYT, E-RYT 500, Senior TriYoga teacher and Teacher Trainer.
-Brahmi has been practicing yoga for 40 years, teaching for 33 years, and practicing TriYoga for 23 years.
+Brahmi Gold-Bernstein, Director TriYoga Boston, Yoga Therapist, E-RYT 500, Senior TriYoga teacher and Teacher Trainer.
+Brahmi has been practicing yoga for 47 years, teaching for 40 years, and practicing TriYoga for 30 years.
 She is a senior TriYoga instructor and Teacher Trainer.
 Brahmi is the director and lead teacher for the RYS 200 hr TriYoga Teacher Training program the the RYS 500 hr Therapeutic Teacher Training Program.
 Brahmi is a former back sufferer of 30 years and now enjoys a pain free back.
 She has also successfully recovered from wrist, knee and shoulder surgery.